ccs-ucb/290Q/assets/labs/L3-intro-javascript/javascript-basics-1.md

 var result = myText + myFavoriteNumber
 ```

-**Excersise:** Edit your Javascript code to include a string variable describing introducing
+**Excersise:** Edit your Javascript code to include a string variable that concatenates two strings and adds a number to the end of the resulting string.
+Log the result to the Javascript console.

 ### Storing information in arrays